 Symptoms: LCIS does not cause symptoms and usually does not show up on a mammogram.
 It tends to be diagnosed as a result of a biopsy performed on the breast for some other reason.
 Typically occurs before menopause, between the ages of 40 and 50.

 Researchers have identified hormonal, lifestyle, genetic and environmental factors that may increase your risk of breast cancer.
 Studies have shown that your risk for breast cancer is due to a combination of factors.
 Remember, having a risk factor does not mean you will get the disease, and not all risk factors have the same effect.
 If you have risk factors, it’s important to talk with your doctor about ways you can lower your risk for breast cancer.

 - Family history of breast cancer.
-A woman’s risk is higher if she has a mother, sister, or daughter (first-degree relative) or multiple family members on either her mother’s or father’s side of the family who has had breast cancer.
+A woman’s risk is higher if she has a mother, sister, daughter (first-degree relative) or multiple family members on either her mother’s or father’s side who has had breast cancer.
 Having a first-degree male relative with breast cancer also raises a woman’s risk.